 - South Dakota

-The net settlement that you receive will be different from the settlement that you are initially told once.
-A net settlement is what you will actually receive in pocket once everything is said and done.
+Now that you have your gross settlement value, it may be interesting to calculate the net personal injury settlement value.
+A net settlement is what you will actually receive once everything is said and done.

-The net settlement is what you will receive after all of the following:
+The net settlement is what you will receive after your attorney makes deductions and pays providers for all of the following:

 - Attorney fees